ECronin1973/WSAA-Project/README.md

 ### Summary of Analysis

-- **Steady Decrease in Early 2021:** The first quarter (January-March) of 2021 showed a significant drop in fatalities, starting at 3 in January, then climbing slightly by March.
-This reflects a potential stabilization.
+- **2021 saw a notable drop in fatalities in Q1, stabilizing by March.**
-- **Highest Single-Year Increase:** December 2021 saw the highest single-month increase in fatalities (+16).
+- **Highest Single-Year Increase:** December 2021 saw the highest single-month increase in fatalities (+16) per 100,000 population.
-- **Consistent Seasonal Declines:** Across all years, October-December consistently experienced decreases in fatalities.
+- **Q4 Declines:** October–December generally experienced decreases in fatalities across all years.
 - **Notable Decline in Early 2023:** January to March 2023 showed a consistent decrease in fatalities, ending March at only 11 fatalities.
-- **Recurring Rise in August:** August generally experienced increases in fatalities across most years, notably in 2021 (+4), 2023 (+9), and 2020 (+6).
+- **Recurring Rise in August:** August generally experienced increases in fatalities across most years, notably in 2021 (+4), 2023 (+9), and 2020 (+6) per 100,000 population.
-- **Volatility in June:** June saw fluctuating trends year-on-year, ranging from increases in 2021 (+2) to sharp decreases in 2023 (-10).
+- **Volatility in June:** June saw fluctuating trends year-on-year, ranging from increases in 2021 (+2) to sharp decreases in 2023 (-10) per 100,000 population.
 - **Overall Decrease in 2022:** Year 2022 exhibited more months of decreasing fatalities compared to prior years, indicating a calmer trend overall.
-- **Spike in May 2023:** A sharp increase was recorded in May 2023, with fatalities reaching 20 (+10).
+- **Spike in May 2023:** A sharp increase was recorded in May 2023, with fatalities reaching 20 (+10) per 100,000 population.
-- **Consistent Decline in Q4:** Quarter 4 (October-December) consistently exhibited declining trends in fatalities, highlighting seasonal patterns.
 - **Recurring Stability in September:** Several Septembers showed minimal change or minor decreases, suggesting consistency.
-- **Influences** “External factors such as weather, traffic laws, and public holidays may influence these trends.”
+- **Influences:** Seasonal factors such as weather conditions, Irish legislative changes in road safety, increased travel during holidays, and enforcement efforts likely contribute to observed variations in Irish road fatalities.

 ### Quarterly Summary: